When you hire a private attorney, you have the choice on what kind of relationship you will have with your attorney.

-- Attorney as “coach” - You may choose to hire the attorney as a legal advisor to a case which you handle yourself.
+- Attorney as “coach” - You may choose to hire the attorney as your legal advisor to your case which you handle yourself.
 Not all attorneys will be comfortable in this role but many attorneys, especially in smaller firms, may be interested in empowering consumers.

 - You support the attorney through gathering documents and other agreed upon tasks.
 It may be wise both financially and in terms of your attorney's time for you to volunteer to undertake certain tasks to support the work on your case.
 There are a number of tasks in the development of any case which do not require specialized legal expertise.
 You may be able to compile information, research regulations or company policy, obtain birth certificates or other documents, review the factual portions of documents prepared for court, or take other actions that you or your attorney identify as helpful for the case.

 - Traditional approach to the attorney/client relationship.
 Under the scenario, often presented in films or television, a client simply informs the attorney of the problem and the attorney, without regard for expenses or further consultation, "solves" the case.
 In real life, it is much more of a partnership.
 It is critical for you to expressly detail your expectations regarding consultation and decision making on both the outcomes and cost of the case at the outset of your relationship with the attorney.